 NGINX handles proxying, load balancing, container management, and support for microservices.
 At the same time, NGINX provides portability across containers, virtual machines, different cloud platforms, and bare metal.

 NGINX Plus features other advantages relevant to CI/CD.
-Both the reconfiguration API and real‑time resolution of DNS
+Both real‑time resolution of DNS

-SRV records eliminate the need to manually manage and reload your load balancer’s configuration file.
+SRV records and the NGINX Plus API for dynamic configuration fo upstrem groups eliminate the need to manually manage and reload your load balancer’s configuration file.
 NGINX Plus sends health checks to confirm applications are performing correctly, directing production traffic away from unhealthy servers and thus eliminating the kinds of failures and outages that mar your clients’ experience at your site.
 One example of combining health checks and automation is creating a system that automatically reverts to the previous version of an app when health checks reveal problems like

 5xx errors from a newly deployed app version.